kasrababaei/swift-notes/concurrency.md

 }
 ```

+Region-based isolation is very powerful, but it unfortunately is one of the
+thorniest parts of the Swift concurrency model.
+It has bad compiler errors,
+it’s the cause of many compiler crashes, and has many soundness holes,
+allowing you to write code that compiles but is technically wrong from a
+concurrency perspective.

+Sometimes you can transfer it from one isolation domain to another,
+as long as you can prove that the previous isolation domain no longer
+interacts with the object.
+In general, non-sendable objects are quite restricted.

 If a `sending` value's isolation region is merged into another disconnected
 isolation region, then the value is still considered to be `sending` since
 two disconnected regions when merged form a new disconnected region: